isomerpages/seab-corp/_about-us/Career Opportunities.md

 are looking for team players who enjoy working in a dynamic and creative work environment.
 We invite you to join our team for a rewarding and challenging career.</p>
-<p>We offer workshops and consultancy services to equip Education Professionals
-with specialised knowledge and skills in educational assessment.
-We look forward to working with you to continue achieving excellence in assessment services.</p>
 <p>If you are interested, please refer to <a href="https://www.careers.gov.sg/" rel="noopener noreferrer nofollow" target="_blank"><u>Careers@Gov</u></a>&nbsp;for further
 information.</p>
 <div data-type="detailGroup" class="isomer-accordion isomer-accordion-white">